sachin-shetty/bifrost/docs/deployment.md

 Following things needs to be configured
 1. SSL Certificates: Since user's https connections terminate at bifrost, bifrost should present a certificate similar to your application for your users to trust it.
 It does not have to be the same key pair as your end application, but the server name and CA should be acceptable to your users.

-If you do not want bifrost to manage certificates, you can deploy bifrost behing an ingress and manage the certificates in ingress
+If you do not want bifrost to manage certificates, you can deploy bifrost behind an ingress and manage the certificates in ingress

 2. Configuring the routes: bifrost needs to know the end point to forward the connections, this is configured in a json file